rrivirr/rriv-cloud/README.md

 ## How-Tos

 There are a handful of resources that have been set up manually.
-They are as follows:
+If you are setting up your own project, you will need to create these yourself in your own cloud provider accounts:
+- An infrastructure management AWS account (ours is named `rriv`)
-- AWS S3 bucket in the `rriv` (management) account
+- AWS S3 bucket in the `rriv` account for the initial AWS Terraform statefile (see `./00-tf-bootstrap/account-setup/backend.hcl.example`)
+- 4 DO Teams linked to the same organization: `rriv-management`, `rriv-dev`, `rriv-staging`, `rriv-prod`
-- DO S3 bucket in each of the dev, staging, and prod team accounts
+- DO S3 bucket in each of the dev, staging, and prod team accounts - for storing the Terraform statefiles - see the `backend.hcl.example` files in each environment in ./02-tf/environments
-- DO S3 bucket access key with read/write/delete on the above S3 bucket (limited scope)
+- DO S3 bucket access key with read/write/delete on the above S3 buckets (limited scope, and unable to be created with Terraform)

 ### Deployment order

 *This section is under construction :)*

-1. 00-tf-bootstrap: initial terraform that is applied from within this directory to set up AWS resources that administer the DO resources
+1. `00-tf-bootstrap`: initial terraform that is applied from within this directory to set up AWS resources that then administer the DO resources
 2. TODO: resources in 02-tf need to be moved into the bootstrap directory
-2. 01-helm: Vault and rriv k8s clusters setup
+3. `01-helm`: Vault and rriv k8s clusters setup
-4. 02-tf: Final terraform to inject secrets in where needed
+4. Unseal the Vault clusters in the various environments
+5. `02-tf`: Final terraform to create the remaining resources, including DNS and Vault secrets.
+You must begin with `environments/management/`, then do `dev`, etc.

 ### First-time setup
 In order to get set up with k8s, you must first be able to run the terraform.
 The tf maintains the k8s cluster itself and everything around it.
 Helm maintains everything inside the cluster.

 1. Open the `.zshrc.example` file and follow the instructions.
 2. See the section below on "Applying Terraform changes".
 The secret tfvars and backend.hcl must be set up.
 3. Read below to get authenticated into DigitalOcean.
-Before you can run kubectl commands, run a `terraform refresh` to generate the kubeconfig files from each environment directory (`./tf/environments/..`.)
+Before you can run kubectl commands, run a `terraform refresh` to generate the kubeconfig files from each environment directory (`./02-tf/environments/..`.)

 ### Applying Terraform changes